Mayank-noob1/Browser/README.md

     - Rendering is done with relative position from the parent node.
     - Rectangle/Frame is laid first then the text is rendered.
     - In the recursive pass we first evaluate horizontal width then in the return of function we get the vertical height of each node.
+ - #### Chapter 6:
+    - Digital Principle: produce maximally conformant output but accept even minimally conformant input.
+    - We added CSS support.
+    - Css statments are of the form <selector_tag> {[PROPERTY:VALUE;]*}
+    - We have to take care of normal and relative url.
+    - We stored each node's property in one pass and then painted node.

 ### Fixes:
 1) Python reinstall and clean up for modules to run.